unslothai/hyperlearn/README.md

 # HyperLearn

-A Faster Scikit Learn (Sklearn) morphed with Statsmodels & Deep Learning drop in replacement.
+Faster, Leaner Scikit Learn (Sklearn) morphed with Statsmodels & Deep Learning drop in substitute.
 Designed for big data, HyperLearn can use 50%+ less memory, and runs 50%+ faster on some modules.
 Will have GPU support, and all modules are parallelized.

-HyperLearn is written entirely in Python, PyTorch, Nogil Numba, Numpy and Pandas, and mirrors (mostly) Scikit Learn.
+HyperLearn is written completely in PyTorch, NoGil Numba, Numpy, Pandas, Scipy & LAPACK, and mirrors (mostly) Scikit Learn.
 HyperLearn also has statistical inference measures embedded, and can be called just like Scikit Learn's syntax (model.confidence_interval_)

 ## Key Methodologies and Aims